ebamberg/research-projects-ml/README.md

-# Showcase Erik.Bamberg
-# research-projects-ml
+# Showcase Erik Bamberg for research-projects-ml

 This Git repository showcases some machine-learning research projects I have been working on and tested overtime.
 The repository doesn't contains productivity ready code.The projects are mostly code based on tutorial and getting started blogs I played around out of interest and curiosity.